fluent-plugins-nursery/fluent-plugin-redis/README.md

 <em>multi workers</em> are newly introduced feature in Fluentd v0.14.

-It can use this fetaure in this plugin in v0.3.3 or later.
+It can use this feature in this plugin in v0.3.3 or later.

 ## Contributing to fluent-plugin-redis